Sbiswajit7847/SAP_ABAP_Student_Mentor_Management_System/README.md

 * Mentor Number
 * Mentor Name

-## Project Screenshots

-Screenshots of the selection screen and ALV output are included in the `screenshots` folder.

 ## Purpose

 This project was developed as part of my SAP ABAP training to gain practical experience in database retrieval, internal table processing, and ALV report development.